maurijlozano/scan_cluster/readme.md

                         Gap penalty for cluster alignment.
 Default = 10 --mismatch_score MISMATCH
                         Mismatch score for cluster alignment.
-Alignment of genes that are not orthologs are penalized.
+Alignment of genes that are not homologous are penalized.
 Default = 20

 Blast and HMMSearch options: